bundler-project/evaluation/README.md

 ### Running an experiment

+The experiment script can be launched from any machine (including one of the experiment hosts).
+The only requirement is that this machine has password-less ssh access to all of the experiments hosts.
+It will internally create an ssh shell with each host at the beginning and use this to orchestrate the experiment.

 ```
 python3 eval.py --name fig7 recreate.toml (--headless) (--verbose)
 ```

 The `.toml` file controls the experiment.
-You can add bundle traffic, cross traffic, change parameters, etc. The lists in the `[experiment]` section will be run in all-combinations, so the currently committed version will run (10 seeds) * (2 scheduling algs) * (2 algorithms) = 40 experiments.
-100k poisson flows at 7/8ths load generally takes around 5 minutes, so this is a 200 minute experiment.
+You can add bundle traffic, cross traffic, change parameters, etc. The lists in the `[experiment]` section will be run in all-combinations, so, for example, the currently committed version of Figure 7 will run (10 iterations) * (2 scheduling algs) * (2 algorithms) = 40 experiments.
+100k poisson flows at 7/8ths load generally takes around 5 minutes, so this is a 200 minute experiment in total.

 The result will get written to `./experiments/fig7/index.html`, which you can open in a web browser.
 The graphs are noninteractive by default, but if you (optionally) then run